wissem01chiha/ROS/README.md

  A dedicated error fixing tool that helps developers identify and fix common errors in their ROS code.
 #  License
-The project is licensed under the .
-See the   file for more details.
+The project is licensed under the GNU LICENSE .
+See the LICENSE file for more details.